paulovieira/pg-lab/160729_anonymous_code_block/readme.md

 ```

-Anonymous code blocks can be useful in situations where we have to change the tables and need to catch errors.
+Anonymous code blocks can be useful in situations where we have to make changes the tables, types, etc and need to catch errors.
 For instance, to add a new column to a table there is no 'IF NOT EXISTS' for postgres <= 9.5.
-But we could do it easily inside a code block:
+But we could handle the error easily inside a code block:
 ```sql
 DO
 $$